Star Anise: A Tasty and Versatile Spice With a Licorice Flavor

 Possible Health Benefits of Chinese Star Anise

-Star anise may have health benefits.
-It contains a substance called anethole, which is responsible for the licorice flavor of star anise fruits, anise seeds and fennel seeds.
+Star anise contains a substance called anethole, which is responsible for the licorice flavor of star anise fruits, anise seeds, and fennel seeds.
 (Like anise, fennel is a member of the parsley family.)
 Anethole is dissolved in the oil inside the plant and is insoluble in water.
-It’s an antibacterial and antifungal chemical.
-Researchers don't yet know whether star anise fruits fight bacteria and fungi in the human body, however.
-Star anise has traditionally been used to relieve discomfort in the digestive system and to treat colds.

-Chinese star anise has been used as a spice for a long time without harmful effects and may have health benefits.
+Chinese star anise has been used as a spice for a long time without harmful effects and might have health benefits.
 In contrast, Japanese star anise is poisonous.
 It contains sikimitoxin, which causes convulsions, and anisatin, which also causes dangerous neurological effects.
+Star anise must be bought from a reputable source and must be the pure, uncontaminated Chinese species.

 How to Make Star Anise Chicken